learn-co-students/javascript-reduce-lab-g-416/README.md

 ## Perfecting the monologue
 ![Walter White](https://media.giphy.com/media/YyOQPNOesPtWo/giphy.gif)

-One of the most iconic scenes in Breaking Bad is where Walter White reveals to his wife, Skyler, how deeply entrenched he is in the meth business.
+One of the most iconic scenes in the television show  "Breaking Bad" is where Walter White reveals to his wife, Skyler, how deeply entrenched he is in the meth business.
 Writing this monologue must have been a pain.
 For future episodes, it would be great if the show's writer could get an overview of the amount of sentences mapped by word count.

 For example, say we have these three lines: